 -w flag for this.
 After that, the process will constantly monitor the file and compile whenever there are changes.
 Altogether, your learning projects may look like the following:

 pug index.pug --pretty -w -o ./build/

-If these flags are too complex initially, then you can use their full names.
+If these flags are too complex initially, you can use their full names:

 pug index.pug --pretty --watch --out ./build/

-A complete list of commands can be displayed using the command
+A complete command list can be displayed using the